a930529/PrimaryX-Tone-Module/README.md

 ✅ Compatible with external YAML or notebook-based testing

 ## Attribution
-Original design, tone ruleset, and dialogue decomposition by [蔡于襄／Yu-Siang Tsai] Proposal organized and formatted for GitHub by ChatGPT under user instruction.
+Original design, tone ruleset, and dialogue decomposition by [Y.H.
+Tsai] Proposal organized and formatted for GitHub by ChatGPT under user instruction.

 ## License